Aloe suprafoliata Pole-Evans

 Book Aloe, Mustache Aloe

-Aloe suprafoliata is a stemless or short-stemmed succulent, unique in that its growth habit changes as it ages.
+Aloe suprafoliata is a stemless or short-stemmed succulent, unique in its growth habit that changes as it ages.
 For a long period during its juvenile phase, the leaves are distichous or stacked in two rows that parallel each other.
 Still, as the plant matures, the leaves radiate out and develop into the typical rosettes.
 The thick fleshy tapering leaves are armed with small teeth along the edges and up to 16 inches (40 cm) long.
-They are blue-green in less intense sunlight, but they become a milky blue-gray color in bright conditions.
+They are blue-green in less intense sunlight but become milky blue-gray in bright conditions.
 In the dry winter conditions prevailing in its native habitat, the leaves are often tinted reddish-brown outside the rosette.
 The inflorescence is not branched, but plants can produce up to 6 stalks from one rosette, rising to 3.3 feet (1 m).
-Even before the flowers open, they are attractive, with cylindrical pinkish-red buds tipped in slate gray or purplish gray.
-The buds are upward-pointing, but as the flowers mature, they pivot downward, then pointing back up again as they pass maturity so that the seed pods are held erectly.
-The flowers are slender, up to 2 inches (5 cm) long.
+They are attractive even before the flowers open, with cylindrical pinkish-red buds tipped in slate gray or purplish gray.
+The buds are upward-pointing, but as the flowers mature, they pivot downward, then point back up again as they pass maturity so that the seed pods are held erectly.
+The flowers are slender and up to 2 inches (5 cm) long.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).